 Abortion Pills are Safe and Effective

-According to the World Health Organization, Misoprostol medicine is added to essential medicines’ list.
-The FDA of U.S approved the combination regimen of Mifepristone and Misoprostol abortion pill as safe for ending early pregnancy.
+According to the World Health Organization, Misoprostol medicine is added to the essential medicines’ list.
+The FDA of U.S approved the combination regimen of Mifepristone and Misoprostol abortion pill as safe for ending an early pregnancy.
 A woman taking the medicine has all control over the regimen, and may not require other medical attention.

 These can be used at home, and women can obtain the medicines at lesser price or from multiple platforms (online pharmacy, local drug store, and doctor), while surgical procedure can only be attained at particular clinics.
 The medication technique has been used by more than 3 million females in the U.S out of which more than 90 percent had been successful.

 Before a female chooses between medicine or surgery procedure, here is a complete run-through of medication and surgical abortion for making an informed decision: